 The bottom line

-Nutritional supplements for pressure ulcers range in the number of calories they contain and typically consist of individual amino acids such as L-arginine or L-glutamine, vitamins and minerals such as vitamin C and zinc, and protein.
+Nutritional supplements for pressure injuries range in the number of calories they contain and typically consist of individual amino acids such as L-arginine or L-glutamine, vitamins and minerals such as vitamin C and zinc, and protein.

 The 2019 Clinical Practice Guideline for the Prevention and Treatment of Pressure Ulcers/Injuries recommends high-calorie, high-protein fortified foods and nutritional supplements for preventing and promoting the healing of pressure injuries.